How to Write Definitive Guides That AI Models Cite as Sources

 After publishing, actively promote your definitive guide to earn external links that amplify its authority.
 Share it in industry communities, pitch it to newsletter curators, submit it to resource directories, and reference it in guest posts and podcast appearances.
 Each external link strengthens the authority signals that AI models use to evaluate citation worthiness.

 Link to your definitive guide from every relevant page on your own site.
 It should be the most internally linked page in its topic cluster, receiving links from blog posts, service pages, FAQ entries, and resource hub pages.
 This internal link density signals to AI models that your own site treats this guide as the authoritative resource on the topic.
-Apply entity salience engineering principles to maximize impact.
+Apply Entity Salience Engineering: How to Make AI Models Prioritize Your Brand principles to maximize impact.

 Schedule monthly reviews to update your definitive guide with new information, fresh examples, and current data.
 Remove outdated content, add emerging subtopics, and refine your explanations based on reader feedback and AI query analysis.
 The guides that maintain their definitive status over time are the ones that evolve continuously, staying ahead of both competitors and the advancing knowledge of AI models themselves.